alessandrom10/alessandrom10/README.md

 # Hi there! 👋

-I'm Alessandro, a master student based in Milano(Italy).
+I'm Alessandro, a master student based in Milano.
 Welcome to my GitHub profile!

 🔭 **I’m currently working on...**
 - Natural Language Processing